snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 ### Install the Graph connector agent

-To index your SharePoint on-prem content, you must install and register the Graph connector agent.
+To index your SharePoint on-premises content, you must install and register Graph Connector Agent.
 See [Install Graph Connector Agent](graph-connector-agent.md) to learn more.
-The Graph connector agent can be installed on the same machine as the SharePoint server or on a machine which has access to the SharePoint on-prem server.
+Graph Connector Agent can be installed on the same machine as the SharePoint server or on a machine which has access to the SharePoint on-premises server.

 Each source (SharePoint web application) can be configured in one connection.
-One Graph Connector Agent can be used to source content from multiple connections of SharePoint on-prem sources.
-It is advised to limit the number of connections to an agent to three sources, to ensure an optimal ingestion rate.
+One Graph Connector Agent can be used to source content from multiple connections of SharePoint on-premises sources.
+It's advised to limit the number of connections to an agent to three sources, to ensure an optimal ingestion rate.

 User should have full control access to the SharePoint server or should be a farm admin.
-Items which the user does not have permission are skipped.
+Items which the user doesn't have permission are skipped.

 ## Mandatory and optional settings